- Military Life Cycle

 - Confidential Help

 No matter where you serve or live, free and confidential help is available.

 Call the Military Crisis Line at 800-273-8255 and press 1, or text 838255.

 Information and support for service members and their families.
 About the Call Center.

 It’s your civic duty as an American to vote, and it is a precious American right.
 Remember that your vote always counts – not just in close elections, but in every election.
 And you don’t have to be an expert on the issues to cast a vote.
 With the proper research, you can vote confidently this election season.Why your vote matters

-Whether you are voting for the school board, city council or president of the United States, your vote matters and will help set the course of the nation for years to come.
+Whether you are voting for the school board, the city council or president of the United States, your vote matters and could help set the course of the nation for years to come.
 You’re part of the military family.
-Elected officials make decisions about many things that affect you, including military and veteran benefits.
-It’s your life – make your voice heard.
+Elected officials make decisions about many things that affect you, including military and veterans benefits.
+It’s your life – so make your voice heard.

-- Know yourself and the issues important to you.
+- Know yourself and the issues that are important to you.
 Think about what concerns you – issues like education, civil rights, international relations, health care, religious beliefs and equality.
-Once you determine what matters most to you, seek a candidate who shares those values.
+Once you determine what matters most to you, you can look for a candidate who shares those values.

 - Look for candidate qualities you can support.
 Research the candidates’ platforms and try to figure out what each one plans to do while in office.
 With a little investigation – like checking candidates’ websites or attending forums – you can feel good about casting your vote for someone who will support your values.